numberoverzero/bloop/docs/user/engine.rst

       ...
     MissingObjects: Failed to load some objects.

-You can access :data:`MissingObjects.objects <bloop.exceptions.MissingObjects.objects>` to see which objects failed to load.
+You can access :attr:`MissingObjects.objects <bloop.exceptions.MissingObjects.objects>` to see which objects failed to load.

 __ http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html